stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 ### Using RTSP for camera parameter definitions

 {{ mwp }} cameras are used in their default configuration.
-If the user wants more control over the camera properties, is using a remote camera, or is using MacOS where mwp does not currently recognise cameras: then a RTSP server can be used.
+If the user wants more control over the camera properties, is using a remote camera, if the camera is not detected or if using Windows with mwp' "fallback" player , then a RTSP server can be used.

 [go2rtc](https://github.com/AlexxIT/go2rtc) is a useful RTSP server that supports numerous video options.
 The following configuration file `go2rtc.yaml` illustrates some of the possibilities: